 For mockup purposes I attached the control board to the back of the VFD, this is how it will be mounted in end.

 As a prelude to removing more of the original PCB the speaker output wires needed to be relocated.
 Since the only purpose of the speaker output connector was to connect to the individual pins on the amp chips a bit of point to point soldering eliminated the need for the area the connector was originally soldered.
-At the same time a few traces were eliminated that were no longer neccessary.
+At the same time a few traces were eliminated that were no longer necessary.

 Next the power wires were moved and connected in the original equipment configuration to regain the usage of the ACC (Amp Enable) line.
-The area was then cut from the PCB using a dremel and a small notch placed in the heatsink which will hold the edge of the VFD screen board and serve as a guide for mounting.
+The area was then cut from the PCB using a Dremel and a small notch placed in the heatsink which will hold the edge of the VFD screen board and serve as a guide for mounting.

 Finally with the major electronics it was time to concentrate on updating the exterior of Xodus Amp Redux.